HistoryThis section has been translated automatically.

 Progression/forecastThis section has been translated automatically.

-Chronic, week-long to possibly year-long course.
-Average duration in larger collectives at 20 months (3-132 months).
+Chronic course lasting weeks to possibly years.
+Mean duration in larger collectives is 20 months (3-132 months).
 Transition to pityriasis lichenoides et varioliformis acuta possible (rare); tendency to spontaneous regression.
-In larger groups a transition to T-cell lymphoma of the mycosis fungoides type is observed after 3-11 years in about 5% of cases (Zaaroura H et al. 2017).
+In larger collectives, transition to mycosis fungoides-type T-cell lymphoma is observed after (3-11 years) in about 5% of cases (Zaaroura H et al. 2017).

 LiteratureThis section has been translated automatically.